Citation: ANZLHS, Annual Prize in Legal History 2020

 - Where a member of the Executive has been nominated for the award, that member will abstain from voting on the award and will not be present when the Executive is considering the nominations.

 - The submission of nominations for the first prize must be made by 1 September 2017.
-The award will be announced in December 2017.
+The award will be announced at the AGM in December.
 Nominations are to be sent by email to Libby.Connors@usq.edu.au.